jwatson3d/jwatson3d.github.io/_it145/faqs.md

 > 3. [Debugging Java Applications](https://netbeans.org/project_downloads/usersguide/nbfieldguide/Chapter5-Debugging.pdf) (from the NetBeans User Guide)
 > 4. [Video of using the Visual Debugger in the NetBeans IDE](https://netbeans.org/kb/docs/java/debug-visual-screencast.html)

->I'm sure there are dozens of videos on YouTube although I'd suggest looking for ones where the speaker uses reasonably understandable English diction - some are incredibly difficult to understand.
+>I'm sure there are dozens of videos on YouTube although I'd suggest looking for ones where the speaker uses reasonably understandable English diction - some are incredibly difficult to follow.